Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

-Having characterized the electronic gap, we now analyze the coherent lattice oscillations to examine $e$-$p$h coupling.
+Having characterized the electronic gap, we now analyze the coherent lattice oscillations to examine $e$-ph coupling.
 Figure \blue{2(a)} presents the time-domain traces after subtracting the QP background, while Fig. \blue{2(b)} shows the corresponding fast Fourier transform (FFT) spectra.
-Two prominent $A_g$ symmetry phonons are resolved (see Sec. \blue{III} of the Supplemental Material \cite{SUPPM}): $\omega_1 \approx$ 3.88 THz (129.4 cm$^{-1}$) and $\omega_2 \approx$ 5.28 THz (176.1 cm$^{-1}$) at 10 K, in agreement with Raman measurements \cite{SDeswal2024, ASuthar2025}.
-Both modes soften with increasing temperature, but $\omega_1$ exhibits a pronounced anomaly at $T_{\rm DW}$.
-Above the transition, $\omega_1$ follows standard anharmonic phonon decay \cite{MBalkanski1983, JMenendez1984}.
-Below $T_{\rm DW}$, however, it deviates sharply, showing a much stronger temperature dependence [see Fig. \blue{2(c)}].
-A power-law analysis ($\omega_1(T) = \omega_1(0) - \alpha T^n$) quantifies this change \cite{JHasaien2025}: the exponent $n$ switches from $n$ = 2 (anharmonic theory) above $T_{\rm DW}$ to $n \approx$ 5.2 below it, whcih is highlighted in the log-log plot shown on the right axis of Fig. \blue{2(c)}.
-This abrupt change signals a new phonon decay channel coupled directly to the DW order parameter.
-This abrupt renormalization demonstrates strong coupling between $\omega_1$ and the density-wave instability.
+Two prominent $A_g$ symmetry phonons are resolved (see Sec. \blue{III} of the Supplemental Material \cite{SUPPM}): $\omega_1 \approx$ 3.88 THz (129.4 cm$^{-1}$) and $\omega_2 \approx$ 5.28 THz (176.1 cm$^{-1}$) at 10 K, in agreement with Raman measurements \cite{SDeswal2025, ASuthar2025}.
+Both modes soften with increasing temperature, consistent with previous ultrafast measurements on {\LNO} \cite{YDLi2025}.
+A more detailed analysis, however, reveals that the $\omega_1$ mode deviates from conventional anharmonic behavior near $T_{\rm DW}$.
+Above the transition, $\omega_1$ follows standard anharmonic phonon decay \cite{MBalkanski1983, JMenendez1984}, whereas below $T_{\rm DW}$ it deviates sharply, showing a much stronger temperature dependence [Fig. \blue{2(c)}].
+A power-law analysis [$\omega_1(T) = \omega_1(0) - \alpha T^n$], with $\omega_1(0)$ the extrapolated zero-temperature frequency, quantifies this change \cite{JHasaien2025}: the exponent $n$ switches from $n$ = 2 (anharmonic theory) above $T_{\rm DW}$ to $n \approx$ 5.2 below it, which is highlighted in the log-log plot shown on the right axis of Fig. \blue{2(c)}.
+This abrupt renormalization indicates strong coupling between the $\omega_1$ phonon and the density wave instability, although the mode does not exhibit the behavior expected of a conventional DW amplitude mode.
+Besides these two modes, a weak shoulderlike feature is visible near 3.55 THz on the low-frequency side of the dominant $\omega_1$ mode.
+Its apparent intensity is comparable to that of the weak $\omega_2$ mode in the low-fluence FFT map [Fig. \blue{2(b)}], but it becomes much weaker than $\omega_2$ under high-fluence excitation [Fig. \blue{3(b)}].
+Because this feature is strongly affected by the tail of the intense $\omega_1$ peak and cannot be reliably tracked as a function of temperature, we do not assign it as an independent coherent phonon mode in the present analysis.

+We also note that the oscillation amplitude of the $\omega_1$ phonon is strongly suppressed near $T_{\rm DW}$ but partially recovers upon further warming above the transition.
+While the microscopic origin of this behavior remains unclear, similar behavior has been reported in Raman measurements on {\LNO} \cite{SDeswal2025}.
+Possible contributing factors include temperature-dependent changes in electronic screening and $e$-ph coupling across the transition, which may modify the optical activity of this phonon mode even in the high-temperature phase.